etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 psql -h localhost -U postgres -d etendo -c "DROP DATABASE openbravo;"
 ```

-> Make sure above commands are pointing to the correct databases, user and host, and that you have done a backup before executing the command.
+!!! warning
-{.is-warning}
+    Make sure above commands are pointing to the correct databases, user and host, and that you have done a backup before executing the command.

 ## Conclusion

-> With these steps, you should have successfully migrated your Openbravo data to Etendo either on a Linux system or on a Windows system.
-If you encounter any problems during the process, please reach out to the [Etendo support team](https://etendoproject.atlassian.net/servicedesk/customer/portals) for assistance.
+!!! info
-{.is-info}
+    With these steps, you should have successfully migrated your Openbravo data to Etendo either on a Linux system or on a Windows system.
+If you encounter any problems during the process, please reach out to the [Etendo support team](https://etendoproject.atlassian.net/servicedesk/customer/portals){target="_blank"} for assistance.